FranklinAkogwu/portfolio/RealEstatePricePred/README.md

-This directory contains files from a Real estate price prediction project

 California Housing Price Prediction
 Project Overview
 This project analyzes the California Housing dataset to predict housing prices based on various features.
 Using several machine learning algorithms, I explored the relationships between housing attributes and prices to develop an accurate prediction model.